iankorf/MCB185-2023/README.md

 ## Getting Started ##

-Start with Unit0 and work your way up to Unit9.
+Start with the `README.md` in Unit0 and work your way up to Unit9.
 What if you don't get all the way to Unit9?
 FFS journey, not destination.

 + Unit 0: Tools of the Trade
 + Unit 1: Basic Unix, Basic Python